The Weekly Discussion (Tuesday)

 Your final project is worth 40 points.
 You may expand or revise your Weekly Creates as part of this process.

 Your final grade will be calculated by dividing the points you’ve earned by the total points possible and assigning a letter as follows:

 B: 89% – 80%

 D: 69% – 60%

 F: 59% – 0%

 I expect each of you to earn an A, perfectly and without exception.
-Don’t be the only one who doesn’t.
+Don’t be the student who doesn’t.